Sonic the Hedgehog 2 (film): Development

-In April 2020, Marsden had expressed interest in a sequel featuring several characters from the video games, including Tails, who appeared in a mid-credits scene in the first film.
-Director Jeff Fowler also expressed interest in developing a sequel that focused on Sonic and Tails' friendship and further developed Dr. Robotnik.
-Later that month, Schwartz said that he felt it made sense for Paramount Pictures not to have announced a sequel by that point due to the COVID-19 pandemic, also adding that he was interested in a sequel featuring Tails and a more game-accurate portrayal of Robotnik.
+In April 2020, James Marsden expressed interest in a sequel to Sonic the Hedgehog (2020) featuring several characters from the video games, including Tails, who appeared in a mid-credits scene in the first film.
+Jeff Fowler expressed interest in developing a sequel that focused on Sonic and Tails' friendship and developed Dr. Robotnik.
+Later that month, Ben Schwartz said that he felt it made sense for Paramount Pictures not to have announced a sequel by that point due to the COVID-19 pandemic, adding that he was interested in a sequel featuring Tails and a more game-accurate portrayal of Robotnik.

-In May, Paramount Pictures confirmed that a sequel to Sonic the Hedgehog was in development, with Fowler set to return as director alongside writers Casey and Josh Miller.
-Neal H. Mortiz, Toby Ascher, and Toru Nakahara will produce the sequel, having previously co-produced the first film alongside Takeshi Ito, while Tim Miller, Hajime Satomi, and Haruki Satomi will return from the first film as executive producers.
+In May, Paramount Pictures confirmed that a sequel to Sonic the Hedgehog was in development, with Fowler set to return as director alongside writers Pat Casey and Josh Miller.
+Neal H. Mortiz, Toby Ascher and Toru Nakahara will produce the sequel, having previously co-produced the first film alongside Takeshi Ito, while Tim Miller, Hajime Satomi and Haruki Satomi will return from the first film as executive producers.

 In December, it was confirmed by storyboard artist Fill Marc that artist Tyson Hesse, who redesigned Sonic for the first film, would be returning.
 The film title was announced as Sonic the Hedgehog 2 in February 2021.
 In May, a synopsis of the story was released as Paramount submitted a copyright registration to the U.S. Copyright Office catalog.

-The film is inspired by the video games Sonic the Hedgehog 2 (1992) and Sonic the Hedgehog 3 (1994), but is not a direct adaptation of either.
+The film is inspired by the video games Sonic the Hedgehog 2 (1992), Sonic the Hedgehog 3, and Sonic & Knuckles (both 1994), but is not a direct adaptation of either.
 Fowler described the film as "a melting pot" of ideas from several Sonic games.